 The Trust is not required to hold annual meetings of shareholders and does not intend to hold such meetings.
 In the event that a meeting of shareholders is held, each Share of the Trust will be entitled, as determined by the Trustees without the vote or consent of the shareholders, either to one vote for each share or to one vote for each dollar of NAV represented by such share on all matters presented to shareholders including the election of Trustees (this method of voting being referred to as "dollar based voting").
 However, to the extent required by the Act or otherwise determined by the Trustees, series and classes of the Trust will vote separately from each other.
 Shareholders of the Trust do not have cumulative voting rights in the election of Trustees.
 Meetings of shareholders of the Trust, or any series or class thereof, may be called by the Trustees, certain officers or upon the written request of holders of 10% or more of the shares entitled to vote at such meetings.
-The Trustees will call a special meeting of shareholders for the purpose of electing Trustees, if, at any time, less than a majority of Trustees holding office at the time were elected by shareholders.
+The Trustees will call a special meeting of shareholders.
 The shareholders of the Trust will have voting rights only with respect to the limited number of matters specified in the Declaration of Trust and such other matters as the Trustees may determine or may be required by law.